Examples of Gamergate

-Gamergate was originally coined as a hashtag, #GamerGate (after Watergate), by Firefly actor Adam Baldwin.
-It was created on August 27, 2014, in response to a controversy involving Zoë Quinn’s game Depression Quest, which attempted to offer an interactive narrative based upon what living with depression is like.
-People criticized the game, saying that it was receiving too much coverage for how simple it was and that it didn’t accurately portray the experience of all those with depression.
-Not long after, Quinn’s ex-boyfriend created a blog detailing that Quinn had allegedly cheated on him with five different guys, one of whom was a gaming journalist who worked for Kotaku.
-This person didn’t even review her game.
+Gamergate was originally coined by Firefly actor Adam Baldwin as a hashtag, #GamerGate.
+It was created on August 27, 2014, in response to a controversy involving the game Depression Quest, developed by Zoë Quinn.
+Gamers criticized the game’s simplicity and its departure from standard gaming formats, and people claimed the game didn’t warrant its positive and extensive press coverage.
+Not long after, Quinn’s ex-boyfriend wrote a blog post falsely detailing how Quinn had cheated on him with five different guys, one of whom was a gaming journalist who worked for Kotaku.
+(Notably, said journalist never reviewed the game)

-Gamergaters said that the whole debacle was to shed light on the sometimes unethical relationship between developers and journalists, as the two are often too close on a personal level.
+Supporters of Gamergate claimed to shed light on the sometimes unethical relationship between developers and journalists, as the two are often too close on a personal level.
 Their goal was to snuff out corruption and to spearhead an ethics reform in the industry.
-Despite this stated goal, there were also attacks on women who commented on the situation.
+Despite this stated goal, the movement produced countless attacks on women who commented on the situation.
 As a result, Gamergate raised concerns about anti-women views in gaming as a whole.

 Who uses Gamergate?

 Despite the stated goal of defending ethics in the gaming community, the Gamergate controversy widened into two camps.
 One the one side, people–primarily women–felt that the gaming industry was misogynistic and lacked diversity.
 One the other side, people–mostly men–felt that women were deflecting the conversation and not addressing the issue of corruption.

 Don't conflate cyberbullying w/ #GamerGate.
 Two different issues.
 GG wants ethics in journalism & to eliminate corruption in game industry.